DarrylBayliss/Of-Course-I-Still-Love-You/README.md

 ![Rocket Detail Page](/images/RocketDetailPage.png)

-**RocketDetailPage.dart** shows particular information about a rocket.
+**RocketDetailPage.dart** shows detailed information about a rocket.
 The data is received by making a network request, using the rocketId as a query parameter.

-The data can be refreshed by pulling down from the top of the screen, where a refresh indicator appears.
-The returned data is showing using a listview, containing different items.
-An improvement I would like to make is to show the refresh indicator when the screen first appears.
+The data can be refreshed by pulling down from the top of the screen where a refresh indicator appears.
+The returned data is shown using a listview containing different items.

 The first ListItem is a line chart showing the amount of launches for the rocket over the years.

 The second ListItem is a description of the rocket.
 This comes from the **Rocket** object, passed in as a parameter from **RocketsListPage.dart**.

 The final ListItems are launches that occurred for the rocket, the list is ordered by year.
+The patch image for each launch are loaded in via a network call.

 # Testing